 }

-How to spot it: firebase functions:list shows function region; compare to the rewrite config.
+How to spot it: firebase functions:list shows each function’s exact name and region.
+Compare both against the rewrite config.

 {